true crime

 Valerie's survival has amazed experts and her family alike.
 At under 4kg, she's managed to evade eagles, snakes, and the harsh Australian elements.

-Wildlife rescuers suspect she's survived on dam water and a diet of roadkill and native animals—resources surprisingly abundant on the island.
+Wildlife rescuers suspect she survived on dam water and a diet of roadkill and native animals—resources surprisingly abundant on the island.

 Her small size, speed, and sharp instincts have likely helped her avoid predators and human rescuers alike, making her a survivor, but also an elusive target.

-You see, it seems at this stage that Valerie either does not know how to come home, or is willfully avoiding it.
+You see, until her capture, it seemed Valerie either did not know how to come home, or was wilfully avoiding it.

 She's been painted as both a cheeky little rascal and an unhinged feral animal in media reports.